rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 Event that the host app can log after every successful purchase.

 #### #4 `CustomEvent` (customizable)
-Event that host app can send after app-defined states or conditions.
+Event that host app can log after app-defined states are reached or conditions are met.
 Custom events can have attributes with names and values.
 Attributes can be `integer`, `double`, `String`, `boolean`, or `java.util.Date` type.

 ## <a name="requirements"></a> Requirements